 We believe that many of these features, particularly the draw of the football club, and the sociable, group-based context of the programme, can be help inform a programme to reduce involvement with gambling.
 We are being guided in this by people who have direct experience of gambling, including organisations that provide treatment for people with gambling problems, and former problem gamblers.
 FFAB will be delivered in three phases.
 In the first, we will talk to gamblers, sports fans and team coaches and use this information to refine materials for the programme.
 In the second stage, specially trained coaches will deliver the programme in group sessions in 2 clubs to see if it works.
 Based on feedback from this, in the third phase, we will then roll out the programme in 4 football clubs in the north of England.
 The sessions will support men to set personalised targets for reductions in the time and money they spend gambling, and will also cover important issues such as: explaining how gambling works; looking at impacts on health and relationships, industry tactics; and what people can do to reduce their betting.
 We will measure changes in gambling behaviour by looking at differences in how much time and money people spend on betting between the start and end of the programme.
 We will have a comparison group who have not gone through the programme to help us understand if any changes are the result of the group sessions or not.
 At the end, we will use our professional networks in the fields of gambling, sport, public health and policy to communicate our findings to a wide general audience.

-- Professor.
-Gerda Reith (SPS, University of Glasgow)
+- Prof Gerda Reith (SPS, University of Glasgow)

-- Professor Sally Wyke, (IHW, University of Glasgow)
+- Prof Sally Wyke (IHW, University of Glasgow)

-- Dr Nicola Greenlaw (Robertson Centre for Biostatistics, University of Glasgow)
+- Miss Nicola Greenlaw (Robertson Centre for Biostatistics, University of Glasgow)

 - Dr Manuela Deidda (IHW, University of Glasgow)

 - Dr Heather Wardle, (London School of Hygiene and Tropical Medicine)